multivendorx/MultiVendorX/readme.txt

 ##### ✓  **Easy Startup Guide** -  MultiVendorX plugin provides you with an **[Easy Setup Wizard](https://multivendorx.com/docs/knowledgebase/admin-multi-step-setup-wizard/)**, which will help you get started in no time

-##### ✓ **Simple Application Process** - Do away with all the complicated processes involved in creating a personalised registration form as MVX provides you with a [**customisable registration form**](https://multivendorx.com/docs/knowledgebase/vendors-registration/).
+##### ✓ **Simple Application Process** - Do away with all the complicated processes involved in creating a personalised registration form as MultiVendorX provides you with a [**customisable registration form**](https://multivendorx.com/docs/knowledgebase/vendors-registration/).
 With this registration form, you can add, remove or change the query details anyway you like.

-##### ✓ **Personalised Dashboard** - With MVX you get an uncomplicated [**user friendly dashboard**](https://multivendorx.com/docs/knowledgebase/commission-concept/) that can help your vendors manage and track all their tasks.
-Whatever you want to track and manage you can convert this dashboard into a **sales dashboard, report dashboard or a management dashboard**.
+##### ✓ **Personalised Dashboard** - MultiVendorX offers a [**user friendly dashboard**](https://multivendorx.com/docs/knowledgebase/commission-concept/) for vendors to manage tasks easily.
+Customize it into a  **sales, report, or management dashboard **.

-##### ✓ **Adjustable Commission plans** - Add more to your revenue, by adopting the flexible commission plans only MVX can provide.
+##### ✓ **Adjustable Commission plans** - Add more to your revenue, by adopting the flexible commission plans only MultiVendorX can provide.
 The [commission structure](https://multivendorx.com/docs/knowledgebase/types-of-commission/) set by us is created in such a way that you can add various **commission rates**, charge [any commission fee](https://multivendorx.com/docs/knowledgebase/disbursement-of-payments/) and calculate commissions based on multiple commission types.
 This woocommerce marketplace plugin is packed with features that lead to a stress-free commission management.

-##### ✓ **[Marketplace for everything](https://multivendorx.com/docs/knowladgebase/simple-product/)** - With more than a few products options to choose from MVX lets you create a marketplace for **any type of product** you desire.
-So whether it is **Digital or downloadable products** like **e-books** and **movies** you can create a site like **Sellfy** or **E-Junkie.** Or even marketplaces like **Oyo**, **Craigslist, ShareAsale and Cratejoy** can easily be created with a few clicks.
+##### ✓ **[Marketplace for everything](https://multivendorx.com/docs/knowladgebase/simple-product/)** - With MultiVendorX, choose from various product options to create **any type of product** you desire.
+Whether it's **Digital or downloadable products** like **e-books** and **movies**, you can create a site like **Sellfy** or **E-Junkie.**, like those on **Oyo**, **Craigslist, ShareAsale and Cratejoy**, MultiVendorX makes it easy.

-##### ✓ **Trustworthy [Vendor/ Seller ](https://multivendorx.com/docs/knowladgebase/vendors-management/)Manager -** In a **multi-vendor** site keeping track of your vendors is very important.
-With MVX this job becomes easier as we provide you with a **vendor list** that provides you with the names and information of any vendor irrespective of their **application status**.
-Furthermore, you can refine your list of vendors by using various **filters based on a vendor's location, Application status or name**.
-Along with this, you have access to a customisable **vendor database** that allows you to monitor and manage a vendor’s personal store from your own dashboard.
+##### ✓ **Trustworthy [Vendor/ Seller ](https://multivendorx.com/docs/knowladgebase/vendors-management/)Manager - With MultiVendorX, managing vendors is effortless.
+Access a vendor list with detailed information and use filters to refine your search.
+Customize your vendor database to monitor and manage vendors right from your dashboard.

 ##### ✓ [**Product Manager**](https://multivendorx.com/docs/knowladgebase/product-management-capability/) - This WooCommerce marketplace plugin helps your turn your simple store in a **product multi vendor market** by providing you with essential management tools.
 With the tools, provided vendors can freely **list products, export and import product details** and continue with the **bulk product uploads**.

 ##### ✓ **Multiple vendors that sell the same product** - While there are numerous advantages to an **online marketplace**, nothing beats the physical market.
 To bridge this gap between virtual and brick-and-mortar models MultiVendorX offers the [**Single Product Multiple Vendors**](https://multivendorx.com/docs/knowladgebase/single-product-multiple-vendors-spmv/) features.
 And what makes this feature amazing is that it lets customers know which product they and at what price from the **list of product** sellers given.

 ##### ✓ **In-built Order Manager** - This multi-vendor WordPress tool helps you manage your orders with ease using key features like **Order lists, Order Details, and Order Status Manager**.
 Apart from these other tools like **the Split Order module, Order notes** and **Order Mails** are a definite gain that is sure to make managing orders a pleasing experience for you.
-[Read here to learn more about MVX Order Manager.](https://multivendorx.com/docs/knowladgebase/orders-management/)
+[Read here to learn more about MultiVendorX Order Manager.](https://multivendorx.com/docs/knowladgebase/orders-management/)

-##### ✓ **Refund manager** - MVX presents you with a **refund management software** that enables you to set **refund options** that help customers avail a refund.
-These options can be set as per the **refund status** of a product thus allowing you to have as much control as possible.
+##### ✓ **Refund manager** - MultiVendorX offers **refund management software**, empowering you to set refund options tailored to product refund statuses, giving you maximum control.

-##### ✓ **Create Coupons** - Increase your website traffic with an enhanced coupon management system provided by MVX.
+##### ✓ **Create Coupons** - Increase your website traffic with an enhanced coupon management system provided by MultiVendorX.
 With this coupon manager vendors can set **coupon codes, create discount codes and promo codes** and **renew** old coupon codes.
-[To know more about the MVX coupon manager and how it is different from others read here.](https://multivendorx.com/docs/knowladgebase/coupon-management/)
+[To know more about the MultiVendorX coupon manager and how it is different from others read here.](https://multivendorx.com/docs/knowladgebase/coupon-management/)

-##### ✓ **Multiple Payment Methods** - MultiVendorX offers an impressive range of payment options like **PayPal, MassPay, Direct Bank Transfer and Stripe.** Along with this MVX can integrate any compatible **WooCommerce payment gateway** option of your choice.
-With all the **eCommerce payment gateways** offered by MVX, the **payment process** becomes seamless.
-[To learn more about MVX Payments follow this document.](https://multivendorx.com/docs/knowledgebase/payment/)
+##### ✓ **Multiple Payment Methods** - MultiVendorX offers an impressive range of payment options like **PayPal, MassPay, Direct Bank Transfer and Stripe.** Along with this MultiVendorX can integrate any compatible **WooCommerce payment gateway** option of your choice.
+With all the **eCommerce payment gateways** offered by MultiVendorX, the **payment process** becomes seamless.
+[To learn more about MultiVendorX Payments follow this document.](https://multivendorx.com/docs/knowledgebase/payment/)

 ##### ✓ [**Flexible Shipping** ](https://multivendorx.com/docs/knowladgebase/shipping/)- Make managing shipping more effective and efficient with the MultiVendorX plugin, as we provide you with the option of **vendor shipping**. **This woocommerce marketplace plugin lets** Vendors can charge various **shipping rates based** on weight, country, or product category.
 Vendors also get the **shipping tracking** option, to track the status of a delivery.

 ##### ✓ **Trustworthy Customers Support** - MultiVendorX  knows how much you treasure your customers which is why we offer your customer support tools like **[Vendor Reviews](https://multivendorx.com/docs/knowledgebase/store-review/)**, Product Question and Answers, **[Store Support](https://multivendorx.com/docs/knowledgebase/store-support/)** that will help you support your customers and create trust in them.

-##### ✓ **Social Marketplace -** MultiVendorX  also provides support to help you create a marketplace like **Facebook marketplace**.
-Now you can utilise the power of social media to not only communicate but also sell products.
-As MultiVendorX is **[BBPress or BuddyPress Compatible](https://multivendorx.com/docs/knowledgebase/mvx-buddypress/),** you will not only be able to connect with consumers and customers on your site but also your vendors and their associates**.** **Didn’t realize how flexible this woocommerce marketplace plugin could be?
-So did we!**
+##### ✓ **Social Marketplace -** MultiVendorX supports creating a marketplace similar to **Facebook marketplace**.
+Utilize social media for communication and sales.
+With compatibility with **[BBPress or BuddyPress Compatible](https://multivendorx.com/docs/knowledgebase/MultiVendorX-buddypress/),**, connect with consumers, customers, vendors, and associates seamlessly.  **Discover the flexibility of this WooCommerce marketplace plugin! **

-##### ✓ [**Easy Migration Support**](https://multivendorx.com/docs/knowledgebase/migration/) - MVX encourages its customers to sample everything before they invest into our plugin for a long term.
-Which is why users who wish to switch from **Dokan, WCFM or WC Vendors** can now happily convert into a MVXian, without the fear of losing precious data.
-The easy migration tool will allow its users to transfer data gathered from using Dokan or any other WooCommerce compatible marketplace plugin to MVX without breaking a sweat.
+##### ✓ [**Easy Migration Support**](https://multivendorx.com/docs/knowledgebase/migration/) - MultiVendorX encourages its customers to sample everything before they invest into our plugin for a long term.
+Which is why users who wish to switch from **Dokan, WCFM or WC Vendors** can now happily convert into a MultiVendorXian, without the fear of losing precious data.
+The seamless migration tool effortlessly transfers data from Dokan or any other WooCommerce-compatible marketplace plugin to multiVendorX

-##### ✓ [** Multiple Language Support**](https://multivendorx.com/docs/knowledgebase/mvx-wpml/) - With the latest addition of the **WPML integration** vendors can now organize their product data in various languages.
+##### ✓ [** Multiple Language Support**](https://multivendorx.com/docs/knowledgebase/MultiVendorX-wpml/) - With the latest addition of the **WPML integration** vendors can now organize their product data in various languages.

-##### ✓ **Elementor Compatibility** - Another easy to use feature added by MVX by making itself Elementor compatible is the easy page builder feature.
-This feature let's vendors create shop pages by **easily dragging and dropping elements** they feel is necessary for their store.
+##### ✓ **Elementor Compatibility** - MultiVendorX's Elementor compatibility brings an easy page builder feature.
+Vendors can effortlessly create shop pages by dragging and dropping elements.

-##### ✓ **Follow Store -** Another latest innovation from MVX is the follow Store feature that let's customers be posted with store updates of their choice.
+##### ✓ **Follow Store -** Another latest innovation from MultiVendorX is the follow Store feature that let's customers be posted with store updates of their choice.

 ##### ✓ **Notification Tools** - You can find other management tools with MultiVendorX like **[Announcements](https://multivendorx.com/docs/knowledgebase/announcement/)**, Workboards, and **[Knowledgebase](https://multivendorx.com/docs/knowladgebase/knowledgebase/)**.
 These tools are unique to only the MultiVendorX plugin.